 Bicycles first appeared in the latter half of the 19th Century and the most popular version of a bicycle was the “High Wheeler” or “Ordinary”, a.k.a the penny-farthing.
 Before this, lever and geared tricycles were the most popular forms of wheeled transport; besides horses drawn carts.
 The High Wheeler was popular because the large wheel at the front allowed the rider to travel a considerable distance with just one rotation of their legs, because the pedals were fixed to the wheel, i.e. not geared.
 These bikes came with the considerable danger of falling the far distance from the seat to the floor, often 5 or more feet!
 Hence the name of the bicycle that replaced them: The Safety Bicycle.

 Safety bicycles are very recognizable because they’re so similar in appearance to the bicycles we ride today.
 They were first invented in the 1870’s but didn’t catch on until certain technological advances, specifically direct steering and gears, were added.
 Since it’s rise to stardom in the 1880’s and 1890’s the safety bicycle has gone through many evolutions and modifications, including many attempts at electrification, making them a prototype of the first electric bike!

 The Evolution of The Electric Bicycle - Part 1

-The first part of the evolution of the ebike follows the “bicycle craze” of the late 19th Century, which arose from birth of the safety bicycle.
-This part of the evolution of the electric bicycle can be traced through patents registered with the US patent office, and it is these that we will use for reference here.
-As to who invented the electric bike, it all begins with two men who tested electric propulsion on tricycles, on opposite sides of the Atlantic, 10 years apart.
+The first part of the evolution of the ebike follows the “bicycle craze” of the late 19th Century, which arose from the birth of the safety bicycle.
+This part of electric bike history can be traced through patents registered with the US patent office, and it is these that we will use for reference here.
+As to who invented the electric bike, it all begins with two men who tested models of motorized electric propulsion on tricycles, on opposite sides of the Atlantic, 10 years apart.

 Gustave Trouvé and The Trouvé Tricycle

 In 1881 Gustave Trouvé wanted to experiment with electrical power and tricycles and he did so by taking a British built tricycle and incorporating an electric motor into it.
-He tested this in Central Paris and, although the test was deemed a success, he was unable to get it patented.
+He tested this in in the city of Paris and, although the test was deemed a success, he was unable to get it patented.

 Undeterred, he took his idea and modified it to power his boat up and down the Seine river.
 He managed to patent that invention and is credited as the inventor of the outboard motor.
 Perseverance pays off!